Milan-Karajovic/comparing-threads-Java21-with-Virtual-Threads/README.md

 **Virtual threads** are not tied to any particular OS thread.
 A virtual thread can run any code that a platform thread can run.
 It is good, because existing Java code that processes requests will easily run in a virtual thread.
 Virtual threads exist on platform threads.
 These platform threads (“carriers”) are then scheduled by the OS as usual.

-For example, executor with Virtual thread you can create for example:
+For example, executor with a Virtual thread you can create like this:

 ```java
 ExecutorService executor = Executors.newVirtualThreadPerTaskExecutor();